 David Gilmour (Pink Floyd) used the RA-200 in several recordings between 1976-1983 (gilmourish.com).

 MS-Audiotron.
 A Finnish cabinet with no internal amplification.
 No longer made.
 There is virtually no information on this cabinet, but we suspect that it was a repackaged Italian unit.
+I have been able to find only this one photo of a ca. 1960 cabinet in years of searching.
 No further information available.
 (Company still exists, making mixers and other audio equipment.)
-No picture available.
 Elkatone.
 Italian wood cabinets (like Leslie organ cabs) from the late 1970s.
 They have a spinning horn and one or more woofers, internal amp, and multiple instrument inputs (unlike Leslie cabs).
 One diagram shows a "sound pipe" carrying waves from the woofer to a tee joint with the tweeter; the sound from both speakers is thus routed through the spinning horns.
 No further information available.
 No longer made, but apparently still widely available second-hand in Italy.